revou-fsse-5/milestone-1-teduhadhi/README.md

 ### Design Features

-1. Algining the user form into a column direction on mobile page so the form still relatively maintains the size ratio.
+1. Algining the user form into a column direction on mobile page so the form still has a relatively the same size ratio.
+The purpose of this behaviour is to maintain the consistency of the overall design of the web.

     ```css
     @media(max-width:768px){